ulahello/sw/README.md

 `sw` is a simple terminal stopwatch.

+it runs as a shell; you interact with it by typing single-character commands, and responding to any prompts which follow. reads are blocking, so there's no fancy live display of the current elapsed time, but that also means that when it's idling, it does literally nothing.

 ## the Use Case

 the original use case was to improve on the experience of using an interactive